Chief Minister of Tripura

 The chief minister of Tripura, an Indian state, is the head of the Government of Tripura.
 As per the Constitution of India, the Governor of Tripura is the state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Tripura Legislative Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.Chief Minister also serves as Leader of the House in the Legislative Assembly.